cmu-18739-f24/hmashru/challenge-1/problem.md

-# keychain-mayhem
+# Keychain Mayhem

 - Namespace: picoctf/18739f24
 - Type: custom
 - Category: Web Exploitation
 - Points: 1
-- Templable: no
+- Templatable: no
 - MaxUsers: 1

 ## Description

-Please add me
+I love certain things and abide by them.

 ## Details

-You can access the webservice at {{link_as("port", "/", "here")}}

-Please add me, including files you want a user to see.
+Know me and use them to get the flag!
+Find my first login page {{link_as('/', 'here')}}

 ## Hints

-- Hint 1
-- Hint 2
+- Try to find me online

 ## Solution Overview

 - Navigate to the login page
 - Get in to find information about the developer and their interests
+- Find the correct public key
 - Send encrypted commands

 ## Attributes

 - author: hmashru
+- organization: CMU
+- event: 18739D picoCTF Problem Development